square/okhttp/README.md

 Security.insertProviderAt(Conscrypt.newProvider(), 1);
 ```

-The OkHttp 3.12.x branch supports Android 2.3+ (API level 9+) and Java 7+.
+The OkHttp 3.12.x branch supports Android 2.3+ (API level 9+) and Java version 7+.
 These platforms lack
 support for TLS 1.2 and should not be used.
 But because upgrading is difficult we will backport
 critical fixes to the [3.12.x branch][okhttp_312x] through December 31, 2021.